abc9070410/Canvas2ImagePlugin/README.md

         function(err){
             console.log(err);
         },
-        base64Data, // the image data encoded as base64
-        imageFileName // the iamge name for storage
+        imageData, // the image data encoded as base64 imageFileName // the iamge name for storage
     );
 }